krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 Interestingly, **if a function performs its recursive call as the very last step before returning,** it can be optimized by the compiler or interpreter to be as space-efficient as iteration.
 This scenario is known as "tail recursion."

 - **Regular Recursion**: In standard recursion, when the function returns to the previous level, it continues to execute more code, requiring the system to save the context of the previous call.
 - **Tail Recursion**: Here, the recursive call is the final operation before the function returns.
-This means that upon returning to the previous level, no further actions are needed, so the system doesn't need to save the context of the previous level.
+This means that upon returning to the previous level, no further actions are needed, so the system does not need to save the context of the previous level.

 For example, in calculating $1 + 2 + \dots + n$, we can make the result variable `res` a parameter of the function, thereby achieving tail recursion: